internxt/cli/README.md

 ```
 USAGE
-  $ internxt trash clear [-n] [-f]
+  $ internxt trash clear [--json] [-n] [-f]

 FLAGS
   -f, --force  It forces the trash to be emptied without confirmation.

 HELPER FLAGS
-  -n, --non-interactive  Blocks the cli from being interactive.
-If passed, the cli will not request data through the
+  -n, --non-interactive  Prevents the CLI from being interactive.
+When enabled, the CLI will not request input through
-                         console and will throw errors directly
+                         the console and will throw errors directly.

+GLOBAL FLAGS
+  --json  Format output as json.

 DESCRIPTION
   Deletes permanently all the content of the trash.
 This action cannot be undone.